Our Design-Build Process

 With data gathering and the early planning stages behind us, we’ll now begin work in earnest on preliminary designs.
 These designs will then be subject to your review.
 Once we achieve a design that meets with your approval, a budget specific to that design will be generated.
 It is during this phase that a client’s input is most important.

-Contract & Project Specifications
+Contract and Project Specifications

 The project will move forward once a design is agreed upon and a budget is determined.
 Sunspace Design will provide a detailed set of construction documents beginning with the project specifications and contract.
 These documents are very comprehensive and will contain every bit of information relevant to the project.

-Construction Drawings & Permitting
+Construction Drawings and Permitting

 Once the contract is executed, a detailed set of construction drawings (including a registered structural engineering stamp) will be provided.
 These drawings will be used in the building permit application process while also serving as a construction guide for the project.
 Sunspace Design will obtain the building permit on your behalf.